MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 ## Open Directives

-Within a namespace block, the `open` directive may be used to allow abbreviated reference to constructs from another namespace.
+Within a namespace block, the `open` directive may be used to import all types and callables defined in a certain namespace and refer to them by their unqualified name.

-This consists of the `open` keyword, followed by the namespace to be opened and a terminating semicolon.
+Such an `open` directive consists of the `open` keyword, followed by the namespace to be opened and a terminating semicolon.

-`open` directives must appear before any `function`, `operation`, or `newtype` definitions in the namespace block.
-The `open` directive applies to the entire namespace block.

 For instance,